 - Federal Reserve, "Consumer Credit - G.19."
 Accessed May 10, 2023.

-- Consumer Financial Protection Bureau, "What's the difference between a simple interest rate and precomputed interest in an auto loan contract?"
+- Consumer Financial Protection Bureau, "What's the difference between a simple interest rate and precomputed interest on an auto loan?"
 Accessed May 10, 2023.